belashou/ghost-docker-terraform/README.md

 ## Infrastructure

 The infrastructure is built using Terraform.
 It consists of the following components:
-1. Single node in Hetzner Cloud where all the applications are running on Docker (Ghost, MariaDB, Nginx, Kopia).
+1. Single node in Hetzner Cloud where all the applications are running on Docker (Ghost, MySQL, Nginx, Kopia).
 The node itself doesn't expose ports and doesn't manage SSL certificates - all the traffic is routed through Cloudflare Zero Trust.
 2. Cloudflare Zero Trust platform that proxies external traffic to the node and manages access to the application.
 It also manages SSL certificates and rendre SSH console in the browser.
 3. Cloudflare R2 storage for backups and Ghost data, like images
 4. Domain name managed by Cloudflare